gautam6023/new-learnings/Typescript/start with ts/Readme.md

 returnAns(5);
 ```

-- We can use OR operator in TS from which we can return a multiple types of values from a function
+- We can use UNION operator in TS from which we can return a multiple types of values from a function

-### Function which returns nothins
+### Function which returns nothing

 - When a function which will not return any value we should use "void"